static-frame/static-frame/doc/source/articles/ftyping.md

 ## Runtime Data Validation

 Other characteristics can be validated at runtime.
-For example, the ``shape`` or ``name`` attributes or the sequence of labels on the index or columns.
+For example, the ``shape`` or ``name`` attributes, or the sequence of labels on the index or columns.
 The StaticFrame ``Require`` class provides a family of configurable validators.

 * ``Require.Name``: Validate the ``name`` attribute of the container.
 * ``Require.Len``: Validate the length of the container.